Many companies are obsessed with active users. They check this metric daily and they judge the success of their efforts based on it.

 - Weekly Active Users (WAU) – typical for businesses with weekly frequency (forums and social communities, mobile apps, productivity & analytics tools).

-- Monthly Active Users (MAU) – typical for many B2B apps where users are expected interact a few times a month or less (email providers, accounting & bookkeeping).
+- Monthly Active Users (MAU) – typical for many B2B apps where users are expected to interact only a few times a month or less (email providers, accounting & bookkeeping).

 Types of active users

-- Returning users – they are the users that keep coming back to your app.
+- Returning users – are the users that keep coming back to your app.